Grant Morrison: 2010s

 Batman No. 700 (Aug.
 2010) saw the return of Morrison to the title and a collaboration with an art team that consisted of Tony Daniel, Frank Quitely, Andy Kubert, and David Finch.
 The separate stories tied together to illustrate that the legacy of Batman is unending, and will survive into the future.
-At San Diego Comic-Con International 2010 it was announced that Grant Morrison would be leaving Batman and Robin with No. 16 and launching a new series entitled Batman Incorporated with revolving artists starting with Yanick Paquette.
+At San Diego Comic-Con in 2010 it was announced that Grant Morrison would be leaving Batman and Robin with No. 16 and launching a new series entitled Batman Incorporated with revolving artists starting with Yanick Paquette.
 A more team-oriented Batman book inspired by the Batman: The Brave and the Bold animated series, Batman Incorporated builds on Morrison's work dating back to "Batman and Son" and Final Crisis, with Bruce Wayne creating an international Batman franchise all over the world.
 The series suffered from slow scheduling and was ended after eight issues while the DC Universe was rebooted in 2011; to bridge the gap a prestige book was released that featured two issues together along with a synopsis that recapped the story so far.
 In mid-2012, a second volume of the comic was launched with Chris Burnham on artwork, scheduled for 12 issues.
 Morrison left the Batman titles in 2013.
 They killed the Damian Wayne character in Batman Incorporated No. 8 (April 2013) and their final issue was No. 13 (Sept.
 2013).

 Morrison returned to creator-owned work in 2010 with the eight issue Vertigo series Joe the Barbarian, launched in January with artist Sean Murphy.
 Originally a six issue series, Morrison felt that the story would benefit from an extra two issues.
 The titular Joe is a diabetic young boy who begins to hallucinate a fantasy world populated with his toys and other fantasy characters when he stops taking his medication.

 Following the closure of Virgin Comics, Dynamite Entertainment and Liquid Comics announced a partnership to publish a hardcover of illustrated scripts of Grant Morrison's Mahābhārata-based, animated project 18 Days with illustrations by artist Mukesh Singh, that was released in August 2010.
 They are the subject of a feature-length documentary titled Grant Morrison: Talking with Gods.
 The documentary features extensive interviews with Morrison as well as a number of comic artists, editors and professionals they have worked closely with.
-Talking with Gods was produced by Sequart Organization and was released in 2010 at the San Diego Comic Con.
+Talking with Gods was produced by Sequart Organization and was released in 2010 at San Diego Comic-Con.

-Another 2010 project was Bonnyroad, a science fiction television series pitched by Morrison to the BBC with director Paul McGuigan and Stephen Fry.
+Another 2010 project was Bonnyroad, a science fiction television series pitched by Morrison to the BBC Morrison pitched with director Paul McGuigan and Stephen Fry.

 In June 2011, as part of DC Comics' massive revamp of its entire superhero line, Morrison was announced as the writer on the new Action Comics No. 1, teaming with artist Rags Morales, marking Morrison's return to the Superman character after the end of All Star Superman.